chbeu/chbeu.github.io/content/post/20251231_2025yearinreview/index.md

   - WP Lead for WP2 (Third-Party Funding) of EXDIGIT
   - Member of the Scientific Advisory Board of EXDIGIT
   - Appointment committees:
-    - Representative for equal opportunities in appointment committee for the Full Professorship in Zoological Ecology
+    - Representative for equal opportunities in the appointment committee for the Full Professorship in Zoological Ecology
-    - Representative for equal opportunities in appointment committee for the Full Professorship in Plant Ecophysiology
+    - Representative for equal opportunities in the appointment committee for the Full Professorship in Plant Ecophysiology
   - Representative for equal opportunities in the habilitation committee for Ulrike Ruprecht (Venia: Botanic)
 - Co-Chairing and organization:
   - Co-Chair of ECIR 2026 Short Papers